noaillypau/Polyvalent_Backtester_3/README.md

 When testing a new strategy, one can often loose a lot of time building a new backtesting script, escpecially if the strategy uses non common features and logic.

-Reducing the time writting thos scripts allows to test more strategy.

 The goal of this repo is to make backtesting easier and faster by building a polyvalent script that is compatible with every kind of strategy.